 What we do – We follow the government’s hospitality guidelines for cleaning, plus a bit more.

 What we ask you to do – Please make sure everyone in your party uses the sanitiser every time you come into the Cottage.
-Before you go, we ask you to strip the bed-linen off the beds, clean the high-touch areas (eg door handles and light switches) and sort your rubbish and take it to the wheelie bins.
+Before you go, we ask you to strip the bed-linen off the beds, and sort your rubbish and take it to the wheelie bins.
 There’s a check-list in the Cottage.
 This is to keep our cleaners safe.
 We have extended our check-out time to 12:00 noon to give you plenty of time for this.

-Recycling and laundry deposit – the Covid-19 risk means we have introduced a deposit of £125.
+Recycling and laundry deposit – We have introduced a deposit of £125.
 We will charge you if we have to strip your beds, handle your rubbish, or sort the recycling.
 We see minor breakages as fair wear and tear and don’t charge for them, but we may charge you for the cost of cleaning or repairs if there is significant damage.

 Self-Isolation – the cottage is NOT a suitable place for self-isolation.